suhlig/game_of_life/README.md

 If you want to learn more about what each of these lines does and to learn more about building gems, I recommend [The Rubygems Guide to Making Your Own Gem](http://guides.rubygems.org/make-your-own-gem/) or for a very detailed read, [Brandon Hilkert's Learn to Build a Ruby Gem](http://brandonhilkert.com/books/build-a-ruby-gem/).

 For our purposes, what we care about are setting the author, email, summary, description.
 We also need to add RSpec as a dependency to our project.
+This is done on the last line of our gemspec -- with the line`spec.add_development_dependency "rspec"`.

 --

 # <a name="rspec-setup""></a>Getting Started with RSpec

-#### Adding RSpec
+#### Installing the RSpec gem via Bundler

 After you've added rspec to your gemspec file, you can run `bundle install`.
 You should see something like this, letting you know that rspec is now bundled with your project.